RubenDillon/tanzu/tap8/readme.md

 =

 At the end of this step by step we will be using the following infrastructure
-- A DNS service in AWS (Route53) for the domain latamteam.name
+- A DNS service in AWS (Route53) for the domain solateam.be
 - An AKS platform (one kubernetes cluster)
 - Let's Encrypt certificates
-- Harbor running in harbor.latamteam.name
+- Harbor running in harbor.solateam.be
-- GitLab running in gitlab.latamteam.name
+- GitLab running in gitlab.solateam.be
-- PostgreSQL running in pgs.latamteam.name
+- PostgreSQL running in pgs.solateam.be
-- TAP 1.5.2 running in
+- TAP 1.6.3 running in
-	- tap-gui.latamteam.name
+	- tap-gui.solateam.be
-	- *.learning.latamteam.name
+	- *.learning.solateam.be
 - Applications running in
-  	- *.default.latamteam.name
+  	- *.default.solateam.be

 Create the DNS records